vlang/v/vlib/regex/README.md

 #  11 PROG_END
 ```

-the column have the following meaning:
+the columns have the following meaning:

 `#   2` number of actual steps from the start of parsing